CS 1313 010 Fall 2007

 Developing software takes a lot of time,

-and may depend on the availability and reliability of systems
+and might depend on the availability and reliability of systems

 that you have no control over.